All Episodes

 Well, it doesn't surprise me.

-He he his his audience was absolutely furious with him.
+His audience was absolutely furious with him.

-Um they've been cultivating these psychos for years.
+They've been cultivating these psychos for years.

-Like they've genuinely been cultivating an audience of psychopaths.
+Like, they've genuinely been cultivating an audience of psychopaths.

-I saw Hassan trying to play it off on his stream, being like, oh wow, guys, I'm so bothered.
+I saw Hassan trying to play it off on his stream being like, oh, wow, guys, I'm so bothered.

 They know what they think.